NotDaniHere/ArisInviter-Middleware/README.md

-# ArisInviter-Middleware
+# ArisInviter Example Middleware
-Example middleware that authenticates a request by the user's LoginSecurity spigot plugin credentials.
+## What does it do?

+This middleware connects to LoginSecurity's database (spigot plugin) and authenticates invites using the input username and password in order to invite a new player (using ArisInviter).